chaogou/chaogou.github.io/_pages/about.md

 * One paper is accepted by IJCAI 2020.
 * One paper is accepted by WWW 2020.
 * One paper is accepted by ECAI 2020.
-* One paper is accepted by ICCV 2019.
-* One paper is accepted by ICME 2019.